-To maintain dignity and respect for the mission of EEOC, we ask that your messages be respectful and considerate.
+To maintain dignity and respect for the mission of EEOC, we ask that your messages and comments be respectful and considerate.
 We ask that you follow our posting guidelines set forth below.
-We will in our sole discretion delete in their entirety comments or
+We will in our sole discretion delete in their entirety comments or posts that:

 Take personal responsibility for your comments, your username and any information provided.
 Please remember that the content of all comments is immediately released into the public domain, so do not submit anything you do not wish to be broadcast to the general public.

-The appearance of external links on this site does not constitute official endorsement on behalf of EEOC.
+The appearance or sharing of external links on any EEOC social media account does not constitute official endorsement on behalf of EEOC.

 You may quote, republish or share any content on this page on your own blog, website or other communication/publication.
-If you do so, please indicate that the information came from the EEOC Facebook page and credit the author of the content.
+If you do so, please indicate from which social media channel the information came and credit the author of the content.